dpsenner/bridge-from-torrent-rss-feed-to-rtorrent/README.md

 These are the requirements for this tool to work:

-- python2.7
+- python3
-- python-feedparser
+- python3-feedparser
-- python-requests
+- python3-requests

-### Install requirements on Ubuntu 16.04 LTS
+### Install requirements on a debian based linux distribution

-This section explains how to install the requirements on ubuntu 16.04 LTS.
+This section explains how to install the requirements on a debian based linux distribution.

 ```
-~$ sudo apt install python2.7 python-feedparser python-requests
+~$ sudo apt install python3 python3-feedparser python3-requests
 ```

 ### rtorrent requirements